Johnnybyzhang/budgeted-vickrey/behavioral_scientist/README.md

 Goal
 - Document the human-subjects interface and session configuration; package the oTree app and provide screenshots and LLM prompt artifacts.

-Do Not Compute on Device
-- This folder contains documentation and assets only.
-No heavy computation here.

-oTree App
-- Place your zipped oTree app at behavioral_scientist/otree_app.zip (not included here).
-- Include a short CHANGELOG inside the zip with app version and session config.

 Screenshots
 - Put gameplay and session result screenshots under behavioral_scientist/screenshots/ with captions:
   - lobby.png — “Lobby: round count T=10, players=2”